bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 ## What is the goal of the optimization challenge?

-The Uber Prize optimization problem consists of developping an optimization algorithm to find the best policy, i.e. the best policy-inputs combination, that will maximize the scoring function S.
+The Uber Prize optimization problem consists of developping an **optimization algorithm** to **find the best policy**, i.e. the best policy-inputs combination, that will **maximize the scoring function S**.